OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Top Ten Reviews Verdict

-The OXO Brew 12-Cup Coffee Maker is an ideal choice for households with different brew choices or anyone who likes variety.
-It can brew everything from a single serve cup – without using pods – to a full 12-cup carafe of coffee.
-It has two different brew baskets, and the BetterBrew Precision technology controls both the time and temperature to optimize the flavor regardless of the quantity brewed.
+The OXO Brew 12-Cup Coffee Maker is ideal for households with different brew choices or anyone who likes variety.
+It can brew everything from a single-serve cup without pods to a full 12-cup carafe of coffee.
+It has two different brew baskets, and the BetterBrew Precision technology controls the time and temperature to optimize the flavor regardless of the quantity brewed.
 However, this isn’t one of those coffee makers that lets you “store” water in it.
-The OXO 12-Cup empties all of the water that you put into it during each brewing cycle.
-So, if you fill the water tank with enough water for 5 cups of coffee – and you place a 2-cup mug underneath, expect the coffee maker to overflow.
+The OXO 12-cup empties all the water you put into it during each brewing cycle.
+So, if you fill the water tank with enough water for 5 cups of coffee and place a 2-cup mug underneath, expect the coffee maker to overflow.

 Pros